-Metric ID: 6121, Department for Education, Section 251 Outturn support for disable children per person 0 to 17 years GBP per child Implementation of the reforms
+Metric ID: 6121, Department for Education, Section 251 Outturn, Data updated: 11 Apr 2021

+Implementation of the reforms

 The 2014 Act introduced the biggest reforms to SEND in a generation, aimed at making the system less confrontational, promoting better involvement of parents and increasing focus on outcomes and transition to adult life.

 An important part of these reforms was the move from statements of SEN to more holistic education, health and care (EHC) plans.
 EHC plans will ensure that a young person's needs are assessed in a coherent way across education, health and social care services.
 They can remain in place from birth to the age of 25 and have a clear focus on outcomes, including the support a young person will need to achieve them.
 EHC plans must be produced by the local area in partnership with parents, children and young people and based on a co-ordinated approach to the delivery of services across education, health and care, supported by a duty to plan and commission services jointly.

-Local areas have until April 2018 to complete transition to the new system, and every local authority has published an individual local transition plan setting out the timings for transfers to the new system.
-In the most recent period, 66.8% of children and young people with statements in Wirral have been issued with an EHC plan, compared with an average of 67.9% for All English metropolitan boroughs. % of children and young people (0-25) with statements assessed and EHC plan issued (2017/18 (academic))
+In the most recent period, 97.7% of children and young people in Wirral assessed were issued with an EHC plan for the first time, compared with an average of 95.7% for All English metropolitan boroughs.

-% statements assessed and EHC plan issued
+% of children and young people (0-25) with statements assessed and EHC plan issued (2020)

-Metric ID: 4845, Department for Education, Statements of SEN and EHC plans England Meeting statutory timelines It is in the interests of all those concerned that EHC needs assessments are carried out in a timely manner.
+Metric ID: 5395, Department for Education, Statements of SEN and EHC plans England, Data updated: 25 May 2021

+Meeting statutory timelines

+It is in the interests of all those concerned that EHC needs assessments are carried out in a timely manner.
 Regulations set out that the overall time it takes from the local authority receiving a request for an assessment and the final EHC plan being issued (if one is required) should be no longer than 20 weeks.
-In Wirral, 62.8% were issued within 20 weeks, excluding exceptional cases where LAs are allowed to exceed the 20 week time limit, compared to the All English metropolitan boroughs average of 68.0%.
-Including exceptions, 64.2% were issued within 20 weeks, compared to the All English metropolitan boroughs average of 64.9%.
+In Wirral, 52.4% were issued within 20 weeks, excluding exceptional cases where LAs are allowed to exceed the 20 week time limit, compared to the All English metropolitan boroughs average of 65.1%.
+Including exceptions, 52.5% were issued within 20 weeks, compared to the All English metropolitan boroughs average of 61.7%.

-% of new EHC plans issued within 20 weeks, excluding exceptions (2017)
+% of new EHC plans issued within 20 weeks, excluding exceptions (2020)